ansegura7/NLP/README.md

 </details>

 ## Data
 Books in plain text, both in English and Spanish.
+The enrichment of the entities is done from DBpedia.

 ## Python Dependencies
 ```